etclabscore/jenkins-vagrant/README.md

 10.10.10.100 jenkins.example.com
 ```

 Run `vagrant up jenkins` to launch the master.
-See its output to known how to login at the
+See its output to learn how to login at the
 [local Jenkins home page](https://jenkins.example.com) as `admin` (you can also login with
 one of the example accounts, e.g. `alice.doe` and password `password`).